opensheetmusicdisplay/opensheetmusicdisplay/README.md

 <img src="https://user-images.githubusercontent.com/33069673/104042293-99ccfa80-51da-11eb-9dc9-fac075a33224.png" height="200" alt="OSMD on Github Sponsors">
 </a><br>

 Sadly free isn’t sustainable on its own.
 To keep on improving and developing Open Sheet Music Display we need your support.
-Your monthly sponsorship subscription - especially if you are already actively using OSMD - would mean everything to us - it’s a stable way that would enable us to continue our work, improve and bugfix Open Sheet Music Display.
+Your monthly sponsorship subscription - especially if you are already actively using OSMD - would mean everything to us - it’s a stable way that would enable us to continue our work, improve and bugfix Open Sheet Music Display.<br>
 New features currently in the making are:
 * OSMD Audio Player
 * Transposing Plugin
 * Annotations (Add custom text, music symbols, etc. to the score and export to and import from XML)

-And there are other ways to contribute to the community - we plan on starting a blog & a newsletter and share our knowledge.
-We encourage our sponsors to bring up their desired features and pitch blog post ideas.

-Additionally, our awesome sponsors get awesome perks, like:
+Our awesome sponsors get awesome perks, like:
 * Early Access to features like the Audio Player
 * A postcard from Vienna

 and others.
 Check them out at [our GitHub sponsors page](https://github.com/sponsors/opensheetmusicdisplay).

+And there are other ways to contribute to the community - we plan on starting a blog & a newsletter and share our knowledge.
+We encourage our sponsors to bring up their desired features and pitch blog post ideas.

 Though we highly recommend the sponsor route, you can also donate via Paypal:<br>